lewishowles/components/src/components/form/button-group/button-group.md

 - type: `string`
 - default: `null`

-A name for this radio group.
+A name for this button group.
 If not set, the input ID is used.

 ### `id`